MFlisar/github-docs/docs/pages/compose/composethemer.md

     ```kotlin
     // returns a list of all existing default themes
-    val themes = ComposeThemer.getRegisteredThemes()
+    val themes = ComposeTheme.getRegisteredThemes()

-    // or get the default themes one by one
+    // or get the default themes one by one (all named like Theme*)
     val theme = ThemeAmberBlue.get()
     // ... there are 56 predefined themes availabe ...
     ```